fatesc/fates-admin/README.md

 # fates-admin
-a roblox admin script with fe features
+a roblox admin script with fe features undetected to the client

 ## Script
 ```lua